Colleen Smart: Creation and casting

-Character development
+Development

 The serial's official website describe Colleen stating: "Colleen is the town gossip, a sticky beak and quick to judge, but she also has a heart of gold.
 Her main claim to fame was winning the 'Miss Groper Pageant' [...]
 Colleen is chronically bossy and is not above brow-beating those she cares about, especially her beloved son Lance Smart (Peter Vroom), whom she dotes on."
 They also add: "She can be the source of information on everything that happens in Summer Bay."
 Collingwood has said that she likes Colleen's high and mighty behaviour stating: "I like the way she gets all snooty and high-handed and above herself."

 Soap opera reporting website Holy Soap describe Colleen stating: "Colleen is the local gossip who always seem to put her foot in it."
 Whilst interviewed by media reporting website Digital Spy, Collingwood agreed that she shared traits with Colleen which were: "The Irishness and the old-fashioned thing and I guess everybody's a gossip to a certain extent."
 Of Colleen's chances of finding love again she stated: "As far as the romance goes, there hasn't been anything happening and I don't know when that next one will happen."

 Collingwood has stated that she often pitches "crazy plots" for Colleen to the writers in the hope they will implement some.
-In 2006 she suggested that Colleen should go on a health kick, of this she states: "I had a vision of her and all her mates from the bowling club doing tai chi on the beach, the storyline seems to have come and gone though.
+In 2006, she suggested that Colleen should go on a health kick, of this she states: "I had a vision of her and all her mates from the bowling club doing tai chi on the beach, the storyline seems to have come and gone though.
 It was actually used as an excuse for someone else to kiss somebody else!"
 She has also suggested the ideas of Colleen starting internet dating and an awkward date with Alf Stewart (Ray Meagher).